Abbey (Reading ward): Representation

 As with all Reading wards, the ward elects three councillors to Reading Borough Council.
-Elections since 2004 are generally held by thirds, with elections in three years out of four, although the 2022 elections were for all councillors due to the boundary changes.
-The ward councillors are currently Mohammed Ayub, Karen Rowland and David Stevens, all of whom are members of the Labour party.
+Elections since 2004 are generally held by thirds, with elections in three years out of four.
+The ward councillors are currently Mohammed Ayub and David Stevens, both of whom are members of the Labour party, and Jacqueline Dominquez, who is a member of the Green party.

 Tony Page, one of Reading's most prominent local politicians, continuously represented Abbey Ward and its predecessors from 1973 until his retirement in 2024.